NETWAYS/foreman-training/plugins/08_openscap.md

 ###  Make the Foreman client repository available to one host

-Login to the host you assigned the Hostgroup with the Policy and execute
+Log in to the host you assigned the host group with the Policy and execute

    # yum install -y http://yum.theforeman.org/client/3.9/el8/x86_64/foreman-client-release.rpm